 But is this focus on hits productive in the first place?
 Using numbers alone to evaluate blogging is misguided: if anything, pieces that get much more attention than others could be doing so because they are controversial or factually incorrect, rather than because the research is being appreciated.
 And there is a long-term danger to the quality of content if academic blogging becomes primarily a game of numbers.
 If an editor’s mission becomes to have competitive totals to report, they would be actively looking for those (usually polemic) pieces that will ‘go viral’ and do the trick each month.
 That’s when direct advocacy could be prioritised over evidence, that’s when clickbait titles could become more common, and that’s when the lines between academic blogs and other outlets will become blurred.

-Putting the hits into context
+Putting hits into context

 So, other than the number of times a blog gets read, there are other things that matter as well.

 A more diverse audience within academia: One of the key strengths of multi-author blogs is that they are read by academics from different disciplines, creating links between the various specialisms.
-This is an outcome that would not have been facilitated (especially on a daily basis) but for blogs, taken research is often published in discipline-specific outlets, or presented in discipline-specific conferences.
+This is an outcome that would not have been facilitated (especially on a daily basis) but for blogs, given research is often published in discipline-specific outlets, or presented in discipline-specific conferences.

 The below figures are from a recent analysis of the domains that scientists share the most on Twitter, and go some way in supporting this point about cross-disciplinary exposure.